Richard Scarry: Career

 Scarry was a disciplined worker.
 Scarry was closely associated with mass-market children's publisher Ole Risom.
 They worked together on dozens of books, including I Am a Bunny, which Risom wrote and Scarry illustrated.
 First published in 1963, it remained in print into the 2000s.
 Risom and Walter Retan also co-wrote an illustrated biography, The Busy, Busy World of Richard Scarry.
 In the 1980s and 1990s, many of Scarry's Best Ever books were produced as animated videos and aired during TLC's now-defunct Ready Set Learn! block.
 The Busytown books were also adapted into an animated series, The Busy World of Richard Scarry, which was produced by Canada-based CINAR (now WildBrain) and Paramount Television and aired on the pay-TV channel Showtime from 1993 to 1997.
-It reran in the late 1990s on Nickelodeon and its sister channel Noggin (now the Nick Jr. Channel).
-A further animated series, Busytown Mysteries, was commissioned by CBC from the Cookie Jar Group (the successor to CINAR) in 2007, and it aired on the Kids' CBC morning program block.
+It reran in the late 1990s on Nickelodeon and its sister channel Noggin (now Nick Jr.).
+A further animated series, Busytown Mysteries, was commissioned by CBC from the Cookie Jar Group (the successor to CINAR) in 2007, and it aired on the Kids' CBC morning programming block.

 Busytown was featured at the Carnegie Museums of Pittsburgh from June 13 to September 8, 2002, in an interactive exhibit, Richard Scarry's Busytown.
 His books were popular with children throughout the world, with over 100 million copies sold.

 Scarry's papers and drawings are collected in the University of Connecticut archives.

 Personal life and family

 While working as a freelance illustrator, Scarry met Patricia "Patsy" Murphy, a writer of children's textbooks, when they collaborated on one of her books; they married in 1948.
-She is credited with writing many of the stories in his subsequent children's books, such as Good Night, Little Bear; The Bunny Book; and The Fishing Cat.
+She wrote many of the stories in his subsequent children's books, such as Good Night, Little Bear; The Bunny Book; and The Fishing Cat.
 Before moving to Europe, the family lived on a farm in Ridgefield, Connecticut.

 In 1972, Scarry and his wife moved to Lausanne, Switzerland.
 In 1974, they bought a chalet in nearby Gstaad, where Scarry enjoyed spending time with his adult son, Richard Scarry Jr., skiing, coin collecting, and sailing.

 Scarry's son is also an illustrator, who sometimes works in his father's style, using the name Huck Scarry.
 He moved to Vienna, Austria, and has four children.